RISK OF LOWER LIQUIDITY

 We thank you for your patience and hope that you will support the financial industry’s efforts to deny terrorists and money launderers access to America’s financial system.

 Lime Brokerage LLC (“Lime”) has developed a Disaster Recovery and Business Continuity Plan (“Plan”) in the event that a function deemed critical to Lime’s ongoing business operations fails.
-The plan will assist Lime to minimize any business operational issues that result from an unexpected event or disaster.
+The plan will assist Lime in minimizing any business operational issues that result from an unexpected event or disaster.

 Lime’s policy is to respond to a Significant Business Disruption (SBD) by safeguarding employees’ lives and Company property, making a financial and operational assessment, quickly recovering and resuming operations, protecting all of the firm’s books and records, and allowing customers to transact business.
 In the event that the Company determines that it is unable to continue business, Lime will assure customers prompt access to their funds and securities.